 - Work is both office and site-based.
 You must expect to spend a good part of your time working outdoors and in all weather conditions.

 - There are currently more men than women in this area of work.
-Advice and support for women interested in careers in this field is available from WISE (Women into Science, Engineering and Construction).
+Advice and support for women interested in careers in this field is available from Women into Science, Engineering and Construction (WISE).

-- Surveys must be completed to deadlines and this can sometimes be stressful.
+- Surveys must be completed to deadlines, which can sometimes be stressful.

 - Overseas work is widely available, mostly on a short-term basis, although individuals are sometimes required to remain abroad for a substantial period of time.
 Overseas allowances are available.

-Entry to land/geomatics surveying is possible from a number of disciplines but most employers prefer graduates to have a relevant surveying degree, or to have shown an interest in the area by choosing surveying modules as part of their course.
+You can enter a land/geomatics surveying career from a number of disciplines, but most employers will prefer you to have a relevant surveying degree, or to have shown an interest in the area by choosing surveying modules as part of your course.

 Examples of preferred degrees include:

 - civil or structural engineering

 - geographical information science

 Many surveyors work towards achieving chartered status with either RICS or the Chartered Institute of Building (CIOB).
 Studying an accredited course shortens the length of time you have to spend in professional training, which lasts at least one year.
 Information on accredited degrees can be found at: